danpicton/mudpub/README.md

 - Only markdown files from the specified directory will be published (no subfolders)
 - Attachments will be sourced from markdown directory, or its attachments sub directory
 - All attachments are published to an attachments directory in Hugo's root content folder
-- Publishes to Hugo's content folder only (at present)
+- Publishes to Hugo's [content](https://gohugo.io/content-management/organization/) folder only (at present)

+## Todo
+[checkbox:unchecked] Automate git staging [checkbox:unchecked] Add formatted git diffs to Chronolog [checkbox:unchecked] Accommodate sub-folder publish targets